 There’s no doubt that the 85mm lens is a portrait lens through and through, but that doesn’t mean it can’t create some stunning landscape photos.

-A good useOpens in a new tab. for the 85mm lens when shooting landscapes is placing a subject in the foreground.
+A good use for the 85mm lens when shooting landscapes is placing a subject in the foreground.
 Instead of “here’s a photo of some mountains” think “here’s a photo of a person soaking in the view of those mountains.”
 Granted, you’ll need to be further away to shoot a photo like that, but you already hiked miles to get to your view, what’s another 100 feet?

 Another benefit of shooting from far away allows you to shoot wildlife without disturbing the animals.
-Depending on which wildlifeOpens in a new tab. you’re photographing, you might not want to get to close anyway!
+Depending on which wildlife you’re photographing, you might not want to get to close anyway!

 Shooting Food With A 85mm Lens

-While definitely not the lens of choice for food photography, a skilled photographer can still work to its strengthsOpens in a new tab..
+While definitely not the lens of choice for food photography, a skilled photographer can still work to its strengths.
 Two of which are a narrow viewing angle and large aperture.

 The narrow viewing angle lends itself nicely to minimalist composition.
 It forces the photographer to clearly define one subject of the photo.
 This can tell a different story than a wider angle of a buffet table full of food.
 Low light capability is a plus when photographing food since it is mostly taken indoors or near a window.
 An 85mm prime lens will typically have a larger aperture (for example. f/2.8), which equates to more light into the camera and, therefore, better images.